rdammkoehler/DockerKata/36_kill_container.md

 ## Intent

-The intent of this exersice is to understand how to kill a running container.
+The intent of this exercise is to understand how to kill a running container.
 This is different from stopping it.

 ## Overview

-In this exercise will will start a container in detached mode.
+In this exercise, will will start a container in detached mode.
 We will then kill that container.
 Then we will remove the container.

 ## Kata Steps

-### Start a Contanier
+### Start a Container
 **Command**

 ```bash